 You know the looks you get from the other parents.
 The judgmental glares, stares and rolling of the eyes from those “know-it-all parents” whose kids are perfect.
 Well, guess what?
 There is no such thing as a perfect parent or child.
 Here are the top five myths that prevent parents from being their best.
 So, keep reading to learn how to avoid them, so you can be a better parent.

-Myth Number One: It’s Okay to Give in Just This Once
+Myth 1: It’s Okay to Give in Just This Once

 When your child is having a public temper tantrum, it’s best to give them what they want to avoid embarrassment.
 Wrong.
 This is the perfect time to demonstrate to your child that inappropriate behavior is never a way to get what they want, especially in public.
 If need be, leave the shopping cart behind, calmly carry your child out the door, if your child is easy to carry, and get in your car.
 Whether you decide to go home or try again from there is up to you.